chorouk1996/gittest/README.md

 > **Note**: The value of the variable PVCNAME is the name of the PVC used to store data.

-# Copy all files from the fabric-pvc to the persistent volume claim in the project B
+# Copy all files from the fabric-pvc to the persistent volume claim located in the project B

 Set the param.env file
 * *`route=$(oc get routes share-pvc-pod-route -o jsonpath='{.spec.host}')`*